antarctica/metadata-library/README.md

 validation.

 **Note:** To support local validation, imported or included schema locations in local versions of XML schemas, have been modified.
-These changes do not materially change the contents of any schema.
+These changes do not usually change the substance of any schema.

 **Note:** In some cases, material changes *have* been made to local versions of schemas, in order to workaround specific issues.
-These changes will be documented and explained, to allow users to understand the effect they will have, and why they have been made.
+These changes are documented and explained below.

 #### Altered Metadata Schema - Geographic Metadata (GMD)